University of Wisconsin–Stout: History

-In 1891, James Huff Stout, a Wisconsin State Senator and Menomonie resident, founded a manual training school, the first of several educational enterprises he launched in Menomonie.
+In 1891, James Huff Stout, a lumber magnate who represented Menomonie in the Wisconsin State Senate, founded the "Stout Manual Training School" as a manual training school, the first of several educational enterprises he launched in Menomonie.
 The Manual Training movement was an educational philosophy that influenced modern vocational education.
 In the United States, this philosophy was established in the 1870s and used to train engineers, later working its way into public education.
 Manual training promoted a classical liberal education, but emphasizing practical application such as practical judgment, perception and visual accuracy, and manual dexterity over theory.
 It was not meant to be used to teach specific trades, but rather to enhance the traditional educational model.
 Students learned drafting, mechanics, woodworking, metal working, in addition to science, mathematics, language, literature, and history.
 After the American Civil War, leaders of industry and politics were turning to public education to augment existing apprenticeship programs by incorporating Manual Training philosophy into their curricula.

 Stout was influenced by the Arts and Crafts Movement, the philosophies of which influenced his own philosophy of education, specifically that making things by hand, through skill and creativity, would provide more thoughtful and creative consumer goods because of the personal satisfaction of the craftsperson.
 The American interpretation of the Arts and Crafts movement was not in opposition to modern industry.
 Rather, it embraced creativity and intellectual development as necessary components of the educational model, leading the school to teach classes in drawing, jewelry making, embroidery, and photography.

 In addition to the Stout Manual Training School, James Huff Stout established kindergarten classes (1894), a Kindergarten Training School (1899), a School of Physical Culture (1901), training schools for manual training teachers and domestic science teachers (1903), and a Homemaker's School (1907).

-In 1908, to simplify and clarify administration, Stout merged the various institutions owned by him into the Stout Institute, which was sold to the state of Wisconsin after Stout's death in 1911.
-The school was governed by its own board of regents until 1955, when it became part of the Wisconsin State Colleges system as Stout State College.
-The state colleges were all upgraded to university status in 1965, and accordingly Stout State College became Stout State University.
-In 1971, after the merger of the former University of Wisconsin and the Wisconsin State Universities, the school became part of the University of Wisconsin System and has been named University of Wisconsin–Stout since then.
-In March 2007, UW-Stout was designated "Wisconsin's Polytechnic University" by the UW System Board of Regents.
+In 1908, to simplify and clarify administration, Stout merged his various educational enterprises into the "Stout Institute", which was sold to the state of Wisconsin after Stout's death in 1911.
+The school was governed by its own board of trustees until 1955, when it became part of the Wisconsin State Colleges system as "Stout State College".
+The state colleges were all upgraded to university status in 1965, and accordingly Stout State College became "Stout State University".
+In 1971, after the merger of the former University of Wisconsin and the Wisconsin State Universities, the school became part of the University of Wisconsin System under its present name, the "University of Wisconsin–Stout".
+In March 2007, UW–Stout was designated "Wisconsin's Polytechnic University" by the UW System Board of Regents.